QuentinRa/blog.quentinra.dev/programming-languages/mobile/android/others/res.md

 <div class="row row-cols-md-2"><div>

-A drawable is an image with a format such as PNG, JPG, or SVG.
+A drawable is an image in a format such as PNG, JPG, or SVG.

 #### Add an image